influxdata/docs-v2/content/v2.0/cloud/get-started.md

 * Query data using Flux, the UI, and the `influx` command line interface.
 See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
 * Build custom dashboards to visualize your data.
 See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).

+## Monitor usage

+Once you've set up {{< cloud-name "short" >}} to collect data, monitor your data usage, including:

+- Writes: Total bytes ingested in the past 24 hours.
+- Reads: Total bytes sent out for response to queries in the past 24 hours.
+- Total Query Duration: Sum of time spent processing all queries in the past 24 hours.
+- Storage: Average disk usage every hour, over the past 24 hrs.

+* Query data using Flux, the UI, and the `influx` command line interface.
+See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
+* Build custom dashboards to visualize your data.
+See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).

 {{% note %}}
 #### Known issues and disabled features
 _See [Known issues](/v2.0/cloud/about/known-issues/) for information regarding all known issues in InfluxDB Cloud._
 {{% /note %}}